NOTES TO EACH WORK IN ‘COMPLETE BURNING AWAY’

 One 2-wall video installation, Scream offers an intense sonic experience.
 The aforementioned guitar – suspended like a requiem bell – howls as it is played and repetitively thrashed against a wall by a hooded figure until it ‘dies’.

 The video Scream is a disturbing metaphor and easily associated with the image of the mythic artist hanging by a thread and beaten into a corner by the adoration of his public.
 The West Australian, Donal Fitzpatrick

 Another 2-wall video installation, Who will smoke the ashes of Kurt Cobain? is an intimate play of monologues by six volunteers from Russia to Sweden who answered the call to smoke the ashes.
 They share their candid thoughts on suicide, death and commemoration and gradually the conversations overlap causing a Brechtian sense of rupture; reminding the viewer of their own self-reflection.

 Cobain’s early influences were punk.
-In the punk aesthetic, Stellmach created the Threats, a series of ‘hate mails’ that re-appropriate the most vitriolic comments she received to become bright pop works.
+In the punk aesthetic, Stellmach created the Threats, five ‘hate mails’ that re-appropriate the most vitriolic comments she received to become bright pop works.
 Cut and pasted from art magazine advertising, Stellmach lived with and wore the original works for a period of weeks, in an act of transformation, before they were ‘cleansed’ even further through scanning and reprinting.